Back to top

 Tree Lighting and Santa at the Civic Center

-Led by the Civic Center Community Benefit District, the San Francisco Civic Center Plaza Holiday Tree Lighting features festive holiday entertainment including the Grinch and tap dancing Christmas trees; a toy giveaway for children; food; music; DIY activiies; “snow” flurries; and more!
-The fun take place from 4–7 pm on Wednesday, December 6 and culminates with the lighting of Civic Center Plaza’s 50-foot noble fir by Mayor London Breed at 5:30 pm.
+Led by the Civic Center Community Benefit District, the San Francisco Civic Center Plaza Holiday Tree Lighting features festive holiday entertainment; toy and book giveaways for children; food; music; DIY activiies; “snow” flurries; and more!
+The fun take place from 4–7 pm on Wednesday, December 4 and culminates with the lighting of Civic Center Plaza’s 50-foot noble fir at 5:30 pm.

 San Francisco Civic Center Tree Lighting